Treating cancer fatigue

 Doctors have to find a balance between the positive and negative effects of these drugs.

 You can do many things in your everyday life that will help to save your energy.
-Taking short cuts on some things or getting help from other people may both help you feel less tired.
+Taking short cuts on some things or getting help from other people may help you feel less tired.
 You could

 - Try not to rush - plan ahead where possible and give yourself plenty of time to get to places, preferably not in the rush hour